 The DCSF in originating IMS network shall determine whether the terminating IMS network supports data channel multiplexing by local configuration or based on the SDP answer received from remote network setting port of multiplexed DC media to zero.

-Editor's note: Setting port of multiplexed DC media to zero does not apply to standalone IMS DC session, in which case the session is rejected by 488.
-Whether and how the originating network handle this scenario is FFS.

 NOTE: The DCSF can be configured to only allow multiplexing data channels between the UE and the IMS network, i.e. on UNI interface.

+If the DCSF in originating IMS network receives session establishement failure 488 response to INVITE request from IMS AS, and if the IMS session is a standalone IMS DC session, the DCSF may assume the session failure is due to terminating network not supporting data channel multiplexing and instruct the IMS AS to de-multiplex all data channel media and resend INVITE request with de-multiplexed SDP offer as described in clause AC.7.10.3.2.